Camaligan: Archaeology

 Camaligan is Bicol region's oldest known pre-colonial site, filled with numerous stone tools, jar fragments, shell middens, pig and deer bones, shark and ray cartilages, and other artifacts and biofacts.
 The site also homes to fifteen human skeletons of pre-colonial Ibalons.
-The site is so rare and vital as it does not contain any evidences of trade contact with China, Southeast Asian neighbors or South Asia, making it one of the very few pre-colonial sites in the Philippines with distinct Filipino artifacts and biofacts unaffected by outside trade.
+The site is so rare and vital as it does not contain any evidence of trade contact with China, Southeast Asian neighbors or South Asia, making it one of the very few pre-colonial sites in the Philippines with distinct Filipino artifacts and biofacts unaffected by outside trade.
 Both the University of the Philippines and University of California, Los Angeles have been pushing for the town's declaration as an "Important Archaeological Site."
 Scholars have also been pushing for the site's nomination in the UNESCO World Heritage List.

 In a documentary made by GMA News TV, it was found that the artifacts and biofacts were not limited to the town proper.
 In fact, during a road-widening project conducted in September 2017 by the national government, hundreds of human bone fragments, animal bones, burial and ceremonial jar fragments, and stone tools were found after digging only the edges of the road.
 The documentary also found many Camaligueños to own artifacts they have found in their own land.
 Due to these findings, the town's reputation as a vital pre-colonial Ibalon archaeological site was solidified.

 Education

+The Camaligan Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public, from primary to secondary schools.

 Camaligan has one high school, six elementary schools and thirteen preschools.
 At present, there is no existing tertiary school in the town.